ph0ngp/linglook/README.md

 ## Usage

-By default, you can enable the 10ten Japanese Reader by either:
+By default, you can enable the Wenzi by either:

 - Pressing the toolbar button (you may need to add it to the browser toolbar yourself in some browsers)
 - Pressing <kbd>Alt</kbd>+<kbd>R</kbd>